openwfm/wrf-sfire-docs/docs/clusters_guide.md

 The main entry point to the system is `math-alderaan.ucdenver.pvt`, which is similar to Alderaan nodes.
 You can also log in through  `clas-compute.ucdenver.pvt`, which is similar to nodes of the other clusters, Score and Colibri.
 You can submit and monitor your batch jobs to any ofthe cluster from either entry pint.
 The system uses CentOS 7 and 8 operating system.
 Alderaan cluster runs Centos 8 while the other clusters and `clas-compute` run Centos 7.

 At this time, the main way of using the system is to use an SSH client to login to a terminal session on math-alderaan or clas-compute.
 You will need to be on the CU Denver private network (wired or CU Denver wireless, not CU Denver Guest).
 To connect from the internet, you need to use the [university's VPN](https://www.ucdenver.edu/offices/office-of-information-technology/get-help/remote-access-vpn) or [remote access](https://remote.ucdenver.edu) (click "Complimentary" to start Windows, then the Windows icon and search for Powershell).
+It is highly recommended to download and use the VMware Horizon app instead of continuing the browser.
+Either way, log in and click on the "Complimentary" button, which will give you a Windows virtual machine on the campus network.
+Then open a Powershell window (Windows button, search box opens, type `shell`, select `Powershell`).
+Type `ssh math-alderaan` in the Powershell window.
 See [here](https://www.ucdenver.edu/docs/default-source/offices-oit-documents/vpn-client-software/multi-factor-vmware-horizon-user-guide.pdf?sfvrsn=3d3a4db9_2) for more on the remote client.

 This system uses your normal portal/email username and password, but your account must be set up before using the system.
 Please go to [accounts](../accounts/) to request an account; if you are a student, the faculty project lead should request your account.